Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/dulaney-royal-rumble.typ

 = Competition Goals
 - Evaluate other Maryland robots to identify what is succeeding and what is failing
 - Make it to the elimination rounds
-- Acheive a win rate of at least 50%
+- Achieve a win rate of at least 50%

 = Matches
 #nb_tournament_match(